Baahubali 2: The Conclusion: Production

-Baahubali: The Conclusion was produced by Tollywood, the centre of Telugu-language films in India based out of Hyderabad.
-However, it was filmed in both the Telugu and Tamil languages simultaneously.
-The film series is touted to be the most expensive in India as of this date.
+Baahubali: The Conclusion was produced in the Telugu film industry.
+Unlike its predecessor, predominatly scenes featuring Ramya Krishna, Nassar and Sathyaraj were additionally filmed in Tamil.
+As of July 2015, the film series was considered the most expensive in India.

 Rajamouli's father V. Vijayendra Prasad who wrote stories for most of his films once again gave the story for Baahubali.
 The series was produced by Shobu Yarlagadda and Prasad Devineni.
-R.C.Kamalakannan was chosen as visual effects supervisor and Kotagiri Venkateswara Rao was the editor.
-PM Satheesh was the sound designer and stunt sequences were coordinated by King Solomon, Lee Whittaker, and Kecha.
+R. C. Kamalakannan was chosen as visual effects supervisor and Kotagiri Venkateswara Rao was the editor.
+PM Satheesh was the sound designer and stunt sequences were coordinated by King Solomon, Lee Whittaker, and Kecha Khamphakdee.
 The film's costume designers are Rama Rajamouli and Prasanthi Tripuraneni.
 The line producer was M.M Srivalli.
 The film shooting started on 17 December 2015 at Ramoji Film City in Hyderabad with Prabhas and Ramya Krishna.
-The film featuring Telugu actors Prabhas and Rana Daggubati in the lead roles became the biggest ever movie in India in terms of scale of production and making as of 2017.
+The film featuring actors Prabhas and Rana Daggubati in the lead roles became the biggest ever movie in India in terms of scale of production and making as of 2017.
 The film is also known by the abbreviation BB2.
 Sabu Cyril was the production designer and Peter Hein was the choreographer.
 R. C. Kamalakannan was the VFX supervisor and was assisted by Pete Draper and Adel Adili, co-founder of Makuta VFX.
+In order for the lip sync to not be noticeable when dubbed in various languages, the film featured less dialogues and more action scenes.

 Casting

 Prabhas was cast as main lead of the film.
 Anushka Shetty was cast as the lead actress of the film as she was also a part of Mirchi (2013).
 She coincidentally became the first heroine Rajamouli repeated in his films and thus made her schedules full for 2013 and 2014.
 Rana Daggubati was cast as the antagonist of the film and coincidentally he was also a part of Rudhramadevi.
-Sathyaraj signed the film.

-In April 2013, Adivi Sesh was cast for a crucial role in the film as Rajamouli was impressed by his work in Panjaa (2011).
-Actress Ramya Krishna was chosen to play the crucial role in the film as "Rajamatha" in August 2013.
 Actor Nassar was selected to play a supporting role.
 Charandeep was selected to play the brother of the film's chief villain.
-On 20 December 2013 a press release stated that Tamannaah will be starring in the film playing the role of "Avanthika".
+On 20 December 2013 a press release stated that Tamannaah Bhatia will be starring in the film playing the role of "Avanthika".
 Meka Ramakrishna was picked for the head of the Kuntala guerillas.